 Find out more: explore this website or watch this 11 minute video!

 Amber 4 Ever (11 mins) – an introduction to the AmberSide Collection

 2017 sees the 40th anniversary of Side Gallery.
 2018 sees Amber’s 50th.

-- Built a thriving volunteer programme
+- A thriving volunteer programme

 This is an exciting time at Amber / Side, with staff, volunteers and collaborators busy doing things that might not have seemed possible 5 years ago.
 Audiences are growing all the time.
 There has been a massive expansion in the work with communities, many of whose stories are held in the AmberSide Collection.
 The money you are able to give will really help.